flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 Enter the required data into the calculator fields.
 Weather data can be automatically filled by entering an airport icao and pressing "Get METAR".
-How to get the information for all the fields is descibed in the following section.
+How to get the information for all the fields is described in the following section.

 - Wind, Temperature, QNH:
     - This information can be obtained from METAR or ATIS.